peterwittek/ncpol2sdpa/README.rst

 Dependencies
 ============
 The code requires `SymPy <http://sympy.org/>`_>=0.7.2 and `SciPy <http://scipy.org/>`_>=0.13 in the Python search path.
 The code is compatible with Python 3, but using it incurs a major decrease in performance.
-Note that since SciPy is now a dependency, Pypy is no longer supported.
+If you use Pypy, SciPy is not necessary, but removal of equations is not supported in this case.

 Usage
 =====